owlet42/kubeflow-docs/docs/user-guide/kfp-mlflow-katib.rst

 Create data ingestion and cleanup steps
 """""""""""""""""""""""""""""""""""""""

-Create pipeline steps that will do data ingestion and cleanup.
+Create pipeline steps that do data ingestion and cleanup.
 Setup transfer of clean data to the next step using S3 bucket.

 .. note::
-    Ingesting and cleaning of input data in this guide is an example of how data can be processed in the pipeline.
+    Ingesting and cleaning of input data in this section is an example of how data can be processed in the pipeline.
 Different data ingestion, data cleaning, data formats can be integrated.

-To load raw data into the pipeline, use Kubeflow Pipelines component `reusable web downloader component <https://github.com/kubeflow/pipelines/blob/master/components/contrib/web/Download/component.yaml>`__ to create data ingerst operation.
+To load raw data into the pipeline, use Kubeflow Pipelines component `reusable web downloader component <https://github.com/kubeflow/pipelines/blob/master/components/contrib/web/Download/component.yaml>`__ to create data ingest operation.

 .. code-block:: python